kaplan81/rick-morty-pwa-workbox/README.md

 Lighthouse is an excellent tool to improve the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, and more.
 It is pre-installed in all Chrome browsers and you can either run it from the DevTools or from a Node command.

 In our case we are ready to run our npm script, generate the corresponding report on HTML and open it up automatically in our browser.

-But do not forget to go online again first.
+> Do not forget to go online again first!

 ```bash
 npm run lighthouse